Passenger Accident Claims

-If we believe that you have a strong case, we will take all the information we need to get the ball rolling.
+If we believe that you have a strong case, we’ll gather the information from you to start your claim.
 This can take as little as five minutes.
 We deal with all the legal measures and complicated paperwork, so you can sit back and wait for the compensation to come in.
 You do not have to go through any further stress.

 You have three years following the date of your accident to make a claim.

-When claiming compensation for a road traffic accident, not only can you claim for the inconvenience and distress of the injury itself, you can also claim for the costs incurred due to injury.
+When claiming compensation for a road traffic accident, not only can you claim for the inconvenience and distress of the injury itself, you can also recover any costs incurred due to injury.
 These costs could include prescriptions costs, rehabilitation costs, travel expenses and any costs required to adapt your home following disability.
 You will need to produce evidence of these costs.

 Making a compensation claim will not cost the injured party anything.
-Our claims process works on a ‘no win, no fee’ basis so payment is only taken when we have secured you the compensation you deserve.
-The only cost you could potentially need to cover is the other parties legal fees, however, we can set you up with After The Event insurance so should this be the case you will be no worse off after pursuing a claim with us.
+Our claims process works on a ‘no win, no fee’ basis.
+This means that payment is only taken when we have secured you the compensation you deserve.
+The only cost you could potentially need to cover is the other party’s legal fees.
+However, we can set you up with After The Event insurance so, should this be the case, you will be no worse off after pursuing a claim with us.

-Can I claim if I was injured in a hit and run?
+Can I claim Passenger in Car Accident compensation if I was injured in a hit and run?

 What happens if the driver was uninsured?

 The Motor Insurers Bureau is also responsible for paying out to those affected by uninsured drivers.
 A staggering 1 in 12 cars on British roads are not insured, despite it being a legal necessity.
-You will have to be able to prove that the accident was not your fault and who the driver with no insurance is, but then you can make a claim for compensation as you would any other case.
+You will have to be able to prove that the accident was not your fault and who the driver with no insurance is.
+Once you have done this, you can make a claim for compensation as you would any other case.
 The MIB can pay out anywhere from £1,000 to £500,000 depending on the severity of your accident and injury.

 Speak with our team for guidance on making a claim via the Motor Insurers Bureau now.